sabbirahmed404/newportfolio/README.md

-# Abdullah Bozdag - Portfolio
+# Sabbir Ahmed - Portfolio

 Personal portfolio website showcasing my work, skills, and experience as a software developer.
 Built with modern web technologies and features a bilingual interface (English/Turkish).
 ## Getting Started